Acorns vs Stash 2026: Which Micro-Investing App Actually Wins?

 | Stash+ | $9/mo | Growth + 2 custodial accounts + market insights |

-Stash is best for: People who actually want to learn about investing and have some say in where their money goes.
-Also a strong pick if the Stock-Back® Card concept gets you excited.
+Stash is best for: People who actually want to learn about investing and have some control over where their money goes.
+Also worth considering if the Stock-Back® Card concept gets you excited.

 Feature-by-Feature Breakdown: Acorns vs Stash